SEND and Inclusion

 Provision for children with Language and Communication Difficulties

-We are very lucky to have a NHS Speech and Language Therapist who works in the school for two days every week.
+We are very lucky to have a NHS Speech and Language Therapist who works in the school for one day every week.
 She helps us to assess the language and communication needs of our pupils, and advises teachers on how best to support those pupils.
 This might mean inclusion in a focused Speech and Language Group, such as a Language Enrichment Group, or a personal programme for the pupil to follow, such as Colourful Semantics.
 In Nursery and Reception, a number of pupils also participate in a play based speech and language therapy group called Box Clever.
 The progress these pupils make within these groups is tracked and reviewed frequently.

 School staff have also received training on how to support non-verbal pupils and pupils with Autism.
 Depending on the severity of needs of these pupils, we would either use Signalong, visuals or switches to facilitate pupils’ communication.
 Parents are kept informed about what communication system we are using at school so they can continue to use it home.